nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### <u>Category 3 - Find/view contacts</u>

+This category is centered around managing contacts displayed in your NetworkBook.
+Relevant commands and explanations of their functionalities are outlined below:

 #### List all contacts: `list`

 You can use the `list` command to list all of your contacts.
-This resets any filtering previously applied to the list.
+This resets any filtering previously applied to the list, so that you can quickly toggle to see all contacts.

 Format: `list`